taadith/personal-website-dev/content/blog/2025/april/the-blog-went-down-oh-no.md

 [^nuance on price]: ... ultimately depends on the scale you're operating at.
 In my case, I wanted to have a cheap CapEx and OpEx as a one-person operation.

+[^additional cost]: ... plus some DNS costs I'll get into later.

 [^storage overkill]: For what I need this VM to do, this amount of storage is definitely overkill.